 Many children look forward to Halloween each year.
-For English Language Learners (ELLs) that are newcomers, they may not have experienced Halloween in the past or celebrated it in a much different way.
+English Language Learners (ELLs) that are newcomers may not have experienced Halloween in the past or celebrated it in a much different way.
 These students will benefit from a basic explanation of what the holiday is and the different ways that it is celebrated in their community.
 This will help alleviate the confusion that may come up otherwise.
-Here are some Halloween tips to use as you introduce the holiday to your students.
+Here are some Halloween activities and tips to use as you introduce the holiday to your students.

 Other ELLs have grown up in the United States and enjoy it the same way their classmates do.
 These students will enjoy thematic Halloween activities integrated throughout the month.